Trades Coverage

 Tools and equipment coverage

-GL does not replace your own stolen or damaged tools.
+General liability does not replace your own stolen or damaged tools.
 Inland marine (tools and equipment) coverage follows your tools away from the shop — in the van, at the jobsite, and in transit.
 If you carry $5,000 or more in tools and equipment, this coverage is worth the premium.

 BOP or commercial property for shops and inventory